SystemsApproach/security/firewall.rst

 use additional resources.

 These examples are just two of many illustrating the need to program defensively.
-This is especially true for protocols that are purposely designed to process data from remote sources, exposing them to attempts to crash, hack, or as in the case of DoS attacks, simply consume the system.
-This topic ventures outside the scope of the book, but the following reference explores one approach addressing the challenge.
+This is especially true for protocols since they are purposely designed to process messages from remote sources, exposing them to attempts to crash, hack, or as in the case of DoS attacks, simply consume the system.
+This topic ventures outside the scope of the book, but the following reference explores one approach to addressing the challenge.

 .. admonition:: Further Reading